GenesisFR/HowToBecomeGoodAtShooters/README.md

 - heavily armored quadrupeds that attempt to position themselves with clear line of sight to enemies and use a powerful sniper type armament, a grenade launcher or a minigun to dispatch their foes
 - have no armor bar, but you have to destroy their armor plate before damaging its health
 - elites have the added bonus of firing on the move
+- they always move from a point to another and stop for a few seconds, use that time to shoot weak points
 - although warhounds don't have a head, shooting their red eye counts as a headshot, proccing headshot-related talents like Perpetuation (TODO: verify this information)
 - their legs have a 90% damage reduction
 - the survivalist crossbow completely breaks their armor plate (unless you aim for the legs)